Frequently Asked Questions (FAQ)

 Your first paycheck will be deposited the first payday after the end of the pay period in which you were hired.
-The official payday falls on Thursdays.
+The official payday falls on Mondays.
 However, electronic funds are sent to your financial institution the weekend before.
 For your reference, here is the calendar of holidays and pay periods.
 Please check with your financial institution to determine when your funds will be made available.

 2. Where do I report on my first day?

-You will report to the Civil Division’s Human Resources Office at 1100 L St NW, Washington, DC 20005.
+You will report to the Civil Division’s Office of Human Resources at 1100 L St NW, Washington, DC 20005.
 This information should be available in your job offer letter.
 If you have any questions, please contact your Human Resources Specialist.
 Upon completion of the entire orientation process, you will report directly to your duty station.

 3. Will my federal health benefits cover pre-existing conditions?

 4. Who can I talk to about my health benefits?

 Contact the Civil Division’s Benefits Service Provider, called Government Retirement & Benefits, Inc. (GRB), at 877-386-4010 or firstname.lastname@example.org and ask to speak to a Benefits Counselor for more information about your benefits.
 For a list of providers go to http://opm.gov/insure.
 Click on "Healthcare" and then "Plan Information" of the left side navigation menu.
 Choose your applicable state to find a list of plans available in that state, plan brochures, and more.